-In essence, a guardian is a court-appointed supervisor for an incapacitated person or a minor.
-Before a Guardian may be appointed a person must be judicially determined to be incapacitate.
-There are Guardians of the Person and Guardians of the Estate.
-The Guardian of the Person makes personal health, living, and medical decisions for incapacitated person.
-The Guardian of the Estate makes financial and business decisions for the incapacitated person
+There are Guardians of the Person and the Guardians of the Estate.
+The Guardian of the Person makes personal health, living, and medical decisions for the incapacitated person.
+The Guardian of the Estate also makes financial and business decisions.

-Sometimes there are less restrictive alternatives to Guardianship, and in many cases these alternatives are preferred by Texas courts.
-Before initiating the Guardianship process, these alternatives should be discussed with an experienced attorney.
+Sometimes there are less restrictive alternatives to guardianship, and in many cases, Texas cours prefer these alternatives.
+Before initiating the guardianship process, also discuss these alternatives with an experienced attorney.

-If you or someone you love is incapacitated and in need of a Guardian, call Vance E. Hendrix today.
-He will answer your questions about the process of becoming a guardian, review the responsibilities that come along with being a guardian, and be by your side every step of the way.
+If you or someone you love is incapacitated and in need of a guardian, contact Vance E. Hendrix, Attorney at Law.
+He will answer your questions about the guardianship process.
+In addition, he can also more thoroughly review the responsibilities and limitations that come along with being a guardian.
+As a result, he will be by your side every step of the way.